Kiopp/Dungeon-Crawler-Game/README.md

 ## Unit tests
 ### Command line:
-To run unit tests with unity from the command line you can run these commands:
+To manually run unit tests with unity from the command line you can run these commands:
 #### Run PlayMode tests:
 ```
 "<PathToUnityEditor>" -quit -batchmode -runTests -testPlatform PlayMode -projectPath "<PathToTheProject>"